 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 Learn more about the importance of follow-up care .

-If the adrenal gland that did not have the tumor is still functional after surgery, it should be able to provide enough of the hormones needed by the body.
-Sometimes, a person needs hormone replacement therapy (such as steroids) because the body can’t produce enough hormones.
-Over time, the person often can decrease the dosage and even stop taking the hormone replacement drug.
-An endocrinologist (a doctor who specializes in problems of the endocrine system) should carefully monitor this process.
+The endocrine system is a complex collection of hormone-producing glands that control many essential functions.
+If the adrenal gland that did not have the tumor is still working correctly after surgery, it should be able to provide enough of the hormones the body needs.
+Sometimes, a person needs hormone replacement therapy, such as steroids, because the body can’t produce enough hormones.
+Over time, the person can often lower the dosage and even stop taking the hormone replacement drug.
+An endocrinologist, a doctor who specializes in the endocrine system, should carefully monitor this process.

-ASCO offers treatment summary forms to help keep track of the treatment you received and develop a survivorship care plan once treatment is complete.
+You and your doctor should work together to develop a personalized follow-up care plan.
+Be sure to ask about any concerns you have about your future physical or emotional health.
+ASCO offers forms to help create a treatment summary to keep track of the treatment you received and develop a survivorship care plan once treatment is completed.

 This is also a good time to decide who will lead your follow-up care.
 Some survivors continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of the tumor, side effects, health insurance rules, and your personal preferences.

 If a doctor who was not directly involved in treating the adrenal gland tumor will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
 Details about your treatment for an adrenal gland tumor are very valuable to the health care professionals who will care for you throughout your lifetime.